cplett/cplett.github.io/page/xtb/general.md

 ## Charges and Unpaired Electrons
 **xtb**  supports charged molecules as well as molecules with unpaired electrons.
 You can define charges and the number of unpaired electrons either via command-line flags (`--chrg <INT>` and `--uhf <INT>`) or by placing a *.CHRG* or *.UHF* file in the working directory, each containing only the respective value.
+{% include note.html content='Be aware that in **xtb**, you provide the number of unpaired electrons, not the multiplicits as in other QM codes.'%}

 ## Available Methods
 **xtb**upports the GFN2-xTB, GFN1-xTB, and GFN-FF methods.
 By default, it uses GFN2-xTB, but you can specify a different method using the corresponding flag: